 The last attribute is constitution, and it’s pretty straightforward.
 Putting points into constitution increases your overall health pool making you much tankier.

 Each attribute also has attribute threshold bonuses.
 Attribute Threshold Bonuses give a persistent bonus to players for maintaining certain point values in each attribute.
-Bonuses are awarded every 50 points invested in a single attribute (e.g., at 50, 100, or 150 points invested).
+Bonuses are awarded for the first 25 points and then every 50 points invested in a single attribute thereafter (e.g., at 25, 50, 100, or 150 points invested).
 Each threshold has a combat bonus and a non-combat bonus.